 In Firefox you can block all cookies by clicking “Tools”, “Options”, and un-checking “Accept cookies from sites” in the “Privacy” box.

-Blocking all cookies will, however, have a negative impact upon the usability of many websites.
-If you block cookies, you will not be able to use many of the features of this website – the site will not remember if you add an item to the basket, or will not recognise you if you have made an account.
+Blocking all cookies may, however, have a negative impact upon the usability of many websites.
+If you block cookies, you may not be able to use many of the features of this website – e.g. the site may not remember if you add an item to the basket, or may not recognise you if you have made an account.

 You can also delete cookies already stored on your computer.
 The method of doing so will depend upon your web browser.
 Instructions are available at the following URLs.